-- Include School Directors, Principals, Counselor Teachers, Coordinators and Residential staff as needed. - in consultation with the concerned teacher(s), decide on the appropriate curriculum modifications for a student with a learning need. - Design intervention plans - involve parents in the process. - collaborate with teachers on recommendations and strategies to support learning. - follow up on referred students to determine next steps. - keep up to date records of all meetings and communication.
+- Regularly include School Directors, Principals, and Counselors - Teachers, Coordinators and Residential staff will be invited to participate in SST as needed. - In consultation with the concerned teacher(s), decide on the appropriate curriculum modifications for a student with a learning need. - Design intervention plans - Involve parents in the process. - Collaborate with teachers on recommendations and strategies to support learning. - Follow up on referred students to determine next steps. - Keep up to date records of all meetings and communication.